-Replacing a Lost Registration in GeorgiaCompare Car Insurance Rates in 3 Easy Steps
+Replacing a Lost Registration in GeorgiaCompare Car Insurance Quotes in 3 Steps

 You'll need to complete an Application for a Replacement Registration Certificate and submit it to your local Tax Commissioner's Office.
 You may apply for the replacement yourself, or your car dealer may apply for you.
 Either way, you'll need to sign the application form.

 If more than one person owns the vehicle, all owners will need to go to the Tax Commissioner's office with you, and each of you will need to provide your current driver's license or state-issued ID card.

 You'll need to complete an Application for Replacement Tags or Decals if your license plate is lost or stolen.
 If the tag was stolen, you'll need to provide a copy of the police report when you make your application for replacement.
 If not, then you'll need to also complete a surrender form, surrendering that license plate number.

 The fee for a replacement tag or decal is $8, but that fee is waived if you never received the original through the mail.
 If this is the case, you'll need to complete the portion of the replacement application certifying that you never received the tag in the mail.
 Your signature will need to be notarized on this section of the form.Other Topics in This Section

 True or False

 - Registration Renewal

 - Title Transfers